andrasq/node-qlimiter/Readme.md

 ========

-Fast configurable call rate limiter, for any function taking a callback as the last argument.
+Configurable call rate limiter, for any function taking a callback as the last argument.
 Extendable with externally written limits.

 Quick Start